Want our top 10 essential dessert recipes?

 Easy Champagne Cupcakes

-The car games just weren’t cutting it, so when the first season of Serial was hot last Christmas, we binge listened to that.
+The car games just weren’t cutting it, so when the first season of Serial was hot last Christmas, we binge listened to that on our last Christmas trip back to Minnesota.
 Ever since then, we rent audio books or listen to podcasts because it helps the time fly by!

 I’m hoping we’ll have the chance to squeeze in a few more episodes around NYE.
 I’m thinking if I listen to the podcast it will help guarantee that I stay awake to see the ball drop at midnight.. otherwise Grandma Beth might be snoozing :)

-For those of you who have much more adventurous plans then me, consider taking these champagne cupcakes with you whenever you plan to celebrate!
+For those of you who have much more adventurous plans then me, consider taking these easy champagne cupcakes with you wherever you plan to celebrate!

 Happy New Year!